Baris000-eng/LeetcodeProblems/README.md

 # LeetcodeProblems
-This repository includes my solutions to the leetcode problems by using multiple programming languages.
+This repository includes my solutions to the leetcode problems by using Java and MySQL.